alvaro-saez/business_afi/README.md

 _**LIBRARIES WITHOUT A MANUAL INSTALLATION:**_

-The nest libraries are a built-in package for both python2.7 and python3.x, so there is no need for installation.
+The next libraries are a built-in package for both python2.7 and python3.x, so there is no need for installation.
 You can import them without installing any other package.

 - Import [email, smtplib, ssl](https://docs.python.org/es/3/library/email.examples.html) library.